Free US shipping $30+

 What Causes Scalp Buildup from Hair Fibers?

 Buildup is not caused by the fiber base material.
 It is caused by specific additives that resist removal during washing.
-Here is exactly what each problematic compound does when applied to the scalp daily:
+Here is exactly what each problematic compound does when applied to the scalp repeatedly:

 Ingredient What It Does Why It Causes Buildup

 Dimethicone Forms a silicone film for smoothness and water resistance The film is water-insoluble.
 Standard shampoo cannot fully remove it.
-Layers accumulate with each daily application.
+Layers accumulate with each application.

 Nylon 6/12 Synthetic polymer added for structural bulk Polymer residue adheres to the scalp surface and does not rinse as cleanly as natural materials.

-Ammonium Chloride Chemical binding agent used in keratin formulas Leaves a salt-like deposit that can dry the scalp and irritate with repeated daily contact.
+Ammonium Chloride Chemical binding agent used in keratin formulas Leaves a salt-like deposit that can dry the scalp and irritate with repeated contact.

 Phenoxyethanol Synthetic preservative to extend shelf life Adds a chemical compound to a product that, with proper formulation, does not need preservation at all.